siddharthmudgal/FieldWorkforce/Loktra/Readme.md

 ```

 For example, if we were trying to find the 7 letter string where `hash(the_string)` was `680131659347`, the answer would be "leepadg".

+## Instructions to run the program

+Environment Setup (for windows):
+•	Make sure JDK is installed and %JAVA_HOME% is set to it.
+•	Create a folder named “Project” in any directory.
+•	Copy paste the following file in this folder
+o	Loktra.jar

+•	Open command prompt to the path “/Project”.
+•	Run below commands to run
+o	“java -jar Loktra.jar 680131659347”
+o	“java -jar Loktra.jar”
+•	Run below commands to run the Unit Test Cases
+o	“java -cp Loktra.jar LoktraTest.ReverseHashProblemTestsRun.java”